Gear & Tactics

 Scenario 2: Extracting Heavy Cover Bass

 During high-sun conditions or severe cold fronts, bass bury themselves in the thickest cover available: matted vegetation, flooded timber, or dense laydowns.
-Heavy cover bass fishing requires brute force and precision.
+Heavy cover bass fishing requires mastering flipping and pitching mechanics, brute force, and precision.

 An angler holding a low-profile baitcasting reel spooled with braided line, with a soft plastic craw lure dangling above a field of dense lily pads—ready to pitch into the vegetation.